W4lspirit/keycloak.X-grafana-dashboard/README.md

 ENTRYPOINT ["/opt/keycloak/bin/kc.sh", "start"]
 ```

-I'm using Azure Database for PostgreSQL, it does not support distributed transaction, so I have disabled it `--transaction-xa-enabled=false` (It's only possible at build time atm).
+I'm using Azure Database for PostgreSQL, it does not support distributed transaction, so I have disabled it `--transaction-xa-enabled=false` (It's only possible at build time https://github.com/keycloak/keycloak/pull/10378).

 # Datasource selection
 If you have multiple datasource(1 prom/env) you can configure it in the regex field.